 “CLAIMS MADE” or “OCCURRENCE” COVERAGE

-In purchasing liability insurance, it is important to distinguish between a policy offering “occurrence” coverage or “claims made” coverage.
+In purchasing liability insurance, it is important to distinguish between a policy offering “occurrence” coverage and “claims made” coverage.
 Claims made coverage means that only claims which are made during the period that the policy is in force are covered.
-Even if the event causing the claim occurred during the period that a claims made policy is in effect, if the claim is not made until after the expiration of the policy, there will not be coverage.
+Even if the event causing the damage occurred during the period, if the claim is not made until after the expiration of such period, there will not be coverage.

 Policies may be written to provide coverage based on replacement value rather than depreciated value.
 Unless otherwise specified, replacement cost means the cost to replace original kind and quality and does not cover upgrades.
 Endorsements are available to cover actual replacement costs including upgrades.